2 Motor System With Low Suction

 Hi I am Ben.
 My CV (Galaxie unit) is 9y old and used to work fine.
 Recently I found it has low sucktion.
 I thought it might need to empty the trash bag, then unplug the power and went head to empty the bottom basket, hooked it back on, plugged the power back.
 Sadly, it didn't improve the suction at all.
 Without the hose on, there is no suction on the inlet at all; plug the hose into the inlet, can hear the motor working, but still very low suction.
 Please help.
 Thanks!

-Most Galaxie systems are two-motor systems.
+Most Galaxie central vacuums are two-motor systems.
 When one fails, you will notice a significant decrease in power.
-You may view motor replacement options for your Galaxie system by clicking here: Galaxie Motor Options
+You may view Galaxie Motor Replacement Options on our website.

 Hayden Suction Cuts Down